piyush-verma020/Python/README.md

        < 50 -> F

 Q7> Write a program to find out whether a given post is talking about "python" or not.

+PRACTISE SET 7: LOOPS IN PYTHON

+'Q1> Write a program to print multiplication table of a given number using for loop.

+Q2> Write a program to greet all the persons name given in the list "l" and which starts with S.
+       l = ["Hary", "Soham", "Sachin", "Rahul"]

+Q3> Attempt problem 1 using while loop.

+Q4> Write a program to find whether the given number is prime number or not.

+Q5> Write a program to find the sum of first n natural numbers using while loop.

+Q6> Write a program to print the factorial of a given number using for loop.

+Q7> Write a program to print the following star pattern.
+      *
+     ***
+    *****     for n = 3

+Q8> Write a program to print the following star pattern.
+       *
+       **
+       ***      for n = 3

+Q9> Write a program to print the following star pattern.
+       * * *
+       *   *
+       * * *    for n = 3

+Q10> Write a program to print the multiplication of n using for loops but in reversed order.